-I’ve been traveling for almost two years as a solo female and love it but there are certain behaviours that you should adopt to increase your safety.
+I’ve been traveling for almost two years as a solo female and love it but there are certain behaviors that you should adopt to increase your safety.

-Solo Female Travel
+Solo Female Tips

 There are instances when traveling where you’ll get off a bus and be swarmed by a crowd of people or where people will invade your personal space.

 Don’t be rude or aggressive but do be assertive and state what you need.
 Say things like “I just need a minute” or “Please give me some space”.

 Thinking of Traveling Solo: Enjoy Solo Traveller Confessions: Amusement and Self Discovery in Kyoto

-Know where you live like the back of your hand
+2. Know where you live like the back of your hand

 The address of your accommodation and where it is in relation to other landmarks should be ingrained in your head at all times.

 - Discover more about solo female travel at this guide to Solo Female Travel Tips for India

 Once you arrive at the accommodation, take a business card if they have one so you have the address written down in another place and then walk out of the front door and take a good look at everything that is around.

 Then walk around the block so you properly get your bearings and know where your accommodation is in relation to the surrounding streets.

-Get a fanny pack
+3. Get a fanny pack

 In both Europe and Asia snatch and grab bag theft (where someone goes past on a scooter or in a car and grabs your handbag off your shoulder before driving off) is a huge problem.

 But what happens if someone tries to grab your handbag off your shoulder while it’s across your body?
 You go down with it.

 Traveling to the Middle East?
 Enjoy our Etiquette Tips for Men and Women

 I say it so that you can be prepared and take a fanny pack instead.
 It makes your possessions much less obvious and would make it extremely hard for someone to attempt snatch and grab theft.

-Arrive during the day
+4. Arrive during the day

 It is not always possible to control when you will arrive in a location but if there is ever an option try to ensure you arrive during the day in a new place.

 It also means you can explore before dark, get a feel for how safe the area is and don’t have to worry if anything doesn’t go to plan, such as your accommodation having lost your booking.

-Clothing: Cover up
+5. Clothing: Cover up

 If in doubt, cover up.

 If you ever have any doubt as to whether it’s ok to show your knees or to wear a tank top, just cover up.
 Cover up until you have time to find out what is ok and safe to do in that area.

 I always make sure I arrive wearing long baggy trousers and a shirt no matter where it is if it’s the middle of the night.